isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 new one for us.
 The Haskell Report provides us with no means of referencing type variables outside of the contexts in which they're declared.

-There are several language extensions which can assuage this pain, the most important one being `-XScopedTypeVariables`.
+Fortunately this situation is greatly improved by `-XScopedTypeVariables` (implied by `GHC2021`.)
 When enabled, it allows us to bind type variables and refer to them later.
 However, this behavior is only turned on for types that begin with an explicit `forall` quantifier.
-For example, with `-XScopedTypeVariables`, `broken` is still broken, but the following works:
+For example, with `-XScopedTypeVariables`, `broken` is still broken, but the following works
+instead:

 [code/Misc.hs:working](Snip)